versionone/continuum-cli/README.md

-# Cloud Sidekick - Client Tools
+# ClearCode - Client Tools

 ## Description

-Cloud Sidekick Client is a command line toolset for accessing the Cloud Sidekick
+ClearCode Client is a command line toolset for accessing the ClearCode
 REST API.
 It also provides a Python SDK for programmatically interacting with the web service.